Visual-Query-Semantics/Resources/README.md

 ## Generative Pretrained Visual Models, with Masked Image Modeling (MIM)

 Masked Image Modeling (MIM), inherits the `mask-and-reconstruct` thought from masked autoencoding methods in NLP field, such as [BERT](https://github.com/google-research/bert).
 More concretely, parts of content in input image are masked to learn latent representations from the visible regions by encoder, which are then used to reconstruct content by decoder.
+For the downstream visual tasks, the encoder is expected to yield robust representation with `rich semantic information`.
+However, the language naturally has semantics highly abstracted by human, where the elemental unit is also discrete.
+In contrast, pixels contained in image merely contain low-level statistics and often present the heavy redundancy due to the continuous property of image.

 Method|Conference|Title|Code
 -----|-----|-----|-----